zrlio/crail-spark-io/README.md

 ```
 Since spark version 2.0.0, broadcast is no longer an exchangeable plugin, unfortunately.
 To use the crail broadcast plugin in Spark it has to be manually added to Spark's BroadcastManager.scala.

+## Running

+For the Crail shuffler to perform best, applications are encouraged to provide their own application specific serializer and sorter to the Crail shuffler.
+As an example, have a look at [crail-terasort](https://github.com/zrlio/crail-terasort).

 ## Contributions

 PRs are always welcome.
 Please fork, and make necessary modifications